 De Rode Ridder - De vete (1976)

-Bik, who was influenced by Kirby, Conan, and horror comics, was the first to receive the Belgian comics prize Bronzen Adhemar in 1979.
+Bik, who was influenced by Kirby, Conan, and horror comics, was the third to receive the Belgian comics prize Bronzen Adhemar in 1979.
 Karel Biddeloo died of cancer in Gooreind in June 2004.
 His final 'Rode Ridder' story was published posthumously, and the series was continued by Claus D. Scholz and Martin Lodewijk, who have honored Biddeloo with special appearances of Karel de Mountabour and the town of Wuustwezel in their stories.
 Belgian comics expert Danny De Laet published a book with his memories of Karel Biddeloo/Johnny Rebel in 2012, called 'Johnny en ik.
-Herinnerigen aan Karel Biddeloo'.
+Herinneringen aan Karel Biddeloo'.

 De Rode Ridder - De vluchtelingen (1978)